 It’s also worth mentioning that Frontity plays very well with Gutenberg.
 Head over to this blog post to learn how we used both to build the Frontity.org website.

 Frontity is usually compared with other React frameworks, such as Gatsby.js and Next.js.
 However, there are some key differences.

-Check out this section of the docs to learn more about the distinct advantages Frontity offers.
+This section of the docs explains the distinct advantages Frontity offers.

 These playlists will help you to jump in and get coding with Frontity

 A series of videos where the Frontity DevRel team explain a variety of different topics related to Frontity.

 A series of demos to help you understand how to use specific features in your Frontity project.

 This playlist includes video tutorials from the community as well as talks and workshops about Frontity.